The Descendants of Edward Polly:

 World War I

-Sidney H. Pauley, Co.
+Sidney H. Pauley, (My third cousin three times removed) Private, Co.
 A, 158 Depot Brigade

 World War II